Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 You know, this was, you know, I really grew to hate the people I work for, to be honest with you, Bill.

-No, because, Bill, there's a way you treat people.
+I could tell.
+No, because, Bill, that's a way you treat people.

 Yeah.